BRATTLEBORO -- Police removed materials from the Occupy Brattleboro encampment Monday, saying the remaining possessions on the Common were abandoned.

 "During these welfare checks, which were performed at a variety of times throughout the day and night, it was determined that some of the tents located on the Common were being used for storage.
 Nobody was located living in these tents on the Common during these welfare checks," stated the release.

 "Based upon the results of these welfare checks, the Brattleboro police determined on Dec.
 19 that the camping equipment remaining at that time at the Common had been abandoned.
-The property

 No one has claimed any of property currently held at the police station as of Monday evening and no charges have been filed.